snapson/terra/README.md

 # terra
-Get summary information about memory and cpu usage
+Get summary info about memory and cpu usage